Nehalll-code/Dynamic-Probabilistic-LSTM-for-Stock-Price-Forecasting-NVIDIA-Stock-/README.md

-Dynamic Probabilistic LSTM for Stock Forecasting
+📈 Dynamic Probabilistic LSTM for Stock Price Forecasting (NVIDIA)

-This project implements a probabilistic time-series forecasting framework using an LSTM network to predict future stock prices along with dynamic confidence intervals.
+A probabilistic time-series forecasting framework that uses an LSTM network to predict future NVIDIA stock prices along with dynamic confidence intervals.

-Rather than producing a single deterministic forecast, the model estimates forecast uncertainty using empirical residual distributions obtained through rolling backtesting.
+Unlike standard stock prediction projects that output a single deterministic forecast, this project explicitly models forecast uncertainty using empirical residual distributions derived from rolling backtesting.

-The goal is to move closer to real-world financial forecasting, where understanding risk and uncertainty is as important as the prediction itself.
+In real-world finance, understanding risk is as important as predicting price direction.
+This project is built with that philosophy.

-Why This Project Exists
+🔍 Why This Project Exists

-Most stock prediction projects focus on answering:
+Most stock prediction projects try to answer:

 “What will the price be?”

-In practice, finance asks:
+However, practical financial forecasting asks a different question:

 “What range of outcomes is plausible, and how uncertain is the forecast?”